albirrkarim/mozilla-hubs-installation-detailed/PROBLEM_UNSOLVED.md

 jwt-secret = "jwk.json"
 ```

-But until now im not able to solve

-I will update this repo if i already solve
+I will update this repo if i already solve this

 ## and what is `localhost:6000` ?